Summary

 3. Consider your revenue, profits, or income

 Arguably the most complex method, the revenue approach enables you to evaluate your business based on its annual sales and expected income.
+One such method is the income capitalization technique, which is part of the income approach used by appraisers to assess a company’s overall value by weighing benefits against costs.
 There are three valuation methods you can employ that consider revenue and future earnings.

-This method appraises a business based on its expected future cash flows.
+This method appraises a business based on its expected future cash flows by calculating the present value of those cash flows.
 Essentially, it involves determining the value of a company today based on forecasts of how much money it would generate in the future.
 This method will not be feasible if the evaluator is unable to determine an appropriate discount rate for the model or assess the conditions of the capital market.

 Times revenue: